***Post was written after 6 months living in Korea however I updated a few things after 2 years of living in Gwangju!***

 question it and just bring it.
 I love make up and skincare and tend to be very picky with what I use and I absolutely LOVE Korean skincare.
 I actually was able to find foundation

-that matched my skin from Nature Republic.
-Otherwise they do have higher end brands like MAC, Dior, Chanel, Bobbi Brown, etc. at the department stores.
-They are a tad more expensive so bring your own favorite foundation if you have it.
+that matched my skin from Nature Republic however they only have 2 or 3 shades.
+Their foundation is heavier than most.
+Their cushions are really great if you don’t want a single mark shown on your face haha you will notice quickly that their skin looks flawless 🙂 Otherwise they do have higher end brands like MAC, Dior, Chanel, Bobbi Brown, etc. at the department stores.
+I ended up buying Chanel foundation because it was closer to my skin color and lighter to wear in the summer.
+They are more expensive so bring your own favorite foundation if you have it.
 If you have darker skin then I definitely recommend bringing your own foundation as many Korean brands only have 2 or 3 shades to pick from that are for fair to very fair skin.

 Hair Styling Products:

 My friend brought her hair wand from home and uses it here.
 At times I really wish I would have brought my GHD hair straightener but I didn’t have the room and didn’t want to ruin it just in case.
+Also, don’t bother bringing your blow dryer.
+The voltage is different and I don’t think it’s worth bringing it as you can buy one here.
 I ended up buying a blow dryer, curling iron, and straightener all from Home Plus the first week I arrived in my city.
 During orientation I either borrowed other girl’s straighteners or wore my hair natural.
 You will survive without anything for 10 days I promise 🙂

 Underwear and Bras: